TechnicJelle/BlueMapGUI/README.md

 ```hocon
 world: "/home/technicjelle/.minecraft/saves/MyCoolWorld/"
 ```

+Then in the config editor, find the `world` option, and paste the path you copied into it.

 #### 3.c (OPTIONAL) Setting up resource-packs & data-packs
 To make BlueMap use your preferred resource-packs and data-packs,